NadimGhaznavi/nadim-daniel/index.md

 * Toronto, Ontario
 * May 2003 – April 2004

-Orchestrated the setup, construction, and operation of the computing infrastructure for the new Xpedite Toronto office.
-Supported the computing environment for a diverse set of users, including developers on Linux, sales personnel on Windows 2000 and 98, managers on dual boot systems, visiting Xpedite guests with their laptops, and a remote Indian development team.
-Transformed a prototype online banking solution running on 2 laptops into an enterprise system running on 13 servers.
-Sucessfully deployed the production system at the data center in Ashton, Virginia.
+- Designed, deployed and then supported complete IT infrastructure for the new Toronto office, supporting local and remote teams.
+- Built enterprise system from 2 laptop prototype to clustered, 3-tierd, 13 production server deployment.
+- Personally deployed the servers at the Ashton, Virginia data center, from hardware setup to production readiness.

 ---